eallenOP/gdte/learning-design-plan-1.md

 - Formative and summative assessments to be designed by the start of semester 1, 2018.

 #### e.
 Stakeholders and analysis of learners
+*Learner profiles*
+An analysis of learners' needs could begin with outlining sketches of potential learner personas.
+There following are descriptions of the kinds of learners typical to the Bachelor of IT, and illustrate their diversity.

+Persona 1: Male school leaver or recent IT certificate student, late teens.
+This kind of student is very interested in computers in general, and often specifically in hardware and gaming.
+May or may not have any idea what it might be like to be an IT professional.
+Sometimes this kind of learner is not absolutely sure about whether they want to enter the IT industry, but has elected to study IT because computers are their main hobby.
+Mostly from the "kiwi" cultural background (i.e. New Zealand European ethnicity) but 1 or 2% are from other ethnic backgrounds, e.g. Maori and Pacific Island, Asian, Middle Eastern cultures.

+Persona 2: Mature student coming from the workforce, often with the aim of changing profession.
+This kind of student is interested in gaining the qualification in an efficient and cost-effective way.
+They often bring core skills into the classroom, such as communication and organisation skills, which can motivate other students to emulate professional behaviours.
+Also often come from overseas (at the moment there are mature students from Sweden, Brazil and France).